-Note: The equine operation should not be considered a hobby; as with all agricultural real property types, to be classified as property used for agricultural purposes, there must be a reasonable expectation of profit.
-See Reasonable Expectation of Profit in Chapter 3 below.
+The equine operation should not be one that could be considered a hobby.
+As with all agricultural real property types, to be classified as property used for agricultural purposes, there must be a reasonable expectation of profit.
+See Reasonable

+Expectation of Profit in Chapter 3 below.
 However, equine rescue facilities must be nonprofit organizations, and therefore are not required to have an expectation of profit.